 Jurors are expected to select the highest quality works from those submitted.
 Each juror takes into consideration the technical aspects of the piece, the visual interest, and, where applicable, the storytelling; however, the jury’s primary criterion is to select the pieces it feels will form the strongest show.

 My work makes use of commercially recorded music.
 Is that OK?

 You are responsible for securing the necessary permissions and licenses for audio material that is contained in your work.
 If your music was not created originally for your content, or if you are using another person’s music, you must obtain the necessary permissions or required licenses.
 We will not purchase these rights for you.

 If my work is selected for the VR Theater, will SIGGRAPH 2022 pay for my expenses?

 What hardware platforms are supported or preferred?

-The VR Theater prefers content that can be enjoyed on Oculus or Vive hardware due to the logistics of the theater format.
-If your piece cannot be converted to run on Oculus or Vive and uses another commercially available platform, the jury will still consider it.
+The VR Theater prefers content that can be enjoyed on Meta Quest with link/Meta Rift hardware due to the logistics of the theater format.

 Should I submit to the Immersive Pavilion, VR Theater, or Emerging Technologies?

-The VR Theater is focused on VR storytelling and is looking for submissions that help develop the language of storytelling in virtual reality through 23 February 2021.
-The type of content ranges from 360-degree video to experiences that fully utilize HTC Vive or Oculus Rift and their controllers.
+The VR Theater is focused on VR storytelling and is looking for submissions that help develop the language of storytelling in virtual reality through 22 February 2022.
+The type of content ranges from 360-degree video to experiences that fully utilize Meta Rift/Quest and their controllers.
 If your submission could go either way, we recommend that you carefully evaluate each program.
 If it is more suitable for a program other than the one you select, we will endeavor to transfer it.